-Kamran Loghman (pronounced Cameron Logman) is an accomplished C-level business leader, with three decades of significant leadership experience that enables organizations to unlock growth and gain competitive advantage.
+Kamran Loghman (pronounced Cameron Logman) is an accomplished CEO, with three decades of significant leadership experience that enables organizations to unlock growth and gain competitive advantage.
 He is a professor of business, innovation, strategy, and leadership at the American University Kogod School of Business in Washington D.C.
 For more than a decade, Kamran Loghman has been closely working with Apple® in Silicon Valley, providing executive learning workshops on a variety of compelling topics.

 Kamran Loghman is the founder and president of Zarc International, Inc. (1988 to 2005) a manufacturer of law enforcement devices with global distribution in forty-two countries and a client list comprised of elite agencies including the US Air Force, Federal Bureau of Investigation, US Secret Service, US Marshals Service, US Drug Enforcement Administration, U.S. Custom and Border Protection and the Department of Homeland Security.

 He is the inventor of pepper spray technology for law enforcement applications and holds multiple patents in chemistry and fluid dynamics.
 Kamran is the leading expert in federal court proceedings regarding tear gas, mace and pepper spray and has appeared in numerous courts of law as an expert on cases with high media exposure.